-Glory Denied Is This Summer's Second-stage Dramatic American Opera
+Glory Denied: This Summer's Second-stage Great American Opera

 Glory Denied is a gripping tale of an American family during one of our nation’s most turbulent times.
 It tells the true story of Colonel Jim Thompson, America’s longest-held prisoner of war, from his suffering in the jungle of southeast Asia to his personal torment following his liberation as he returns to a country he no longer recognizes and a family that barely recognizes him.